miamibc/joker-telegram-bot/README.md

 Plugins
 -------

-By default, bot does nothing, plugins are used to extend it's functionality and interact with users.
+By default bot does nothing, plugins are used to extend it's functionality and interact with users.
 We made few classic plugins for Joker, like [HelloPlugin](https://github.com/miamibc/joker-telegram-bot/blob/master/src/HelloPlugin.php) and more complex one [TempPlugin](https://github.com/miamibc/joker-telegram-bot/blob/master/src/TempPlugin.php), feel free to use them and add new.

 To add plugin, create new class extending `Joker\Plugin` and connect it with `$joker->plug( array )` command before main loop.
 Add methods like `on[Action][Action]( Joker\Event $event )`.
 These methods will be called when all actions is found in request.
 Actions can be: